Sylvester Pemberton: Skyman

 Pemberton's debut as Skyman in Infinity, Inc. #31 (October 1986).
 Art by Todd McFarlane.

 Sylvester later changes his name to Skyman and becomes the leader of Infinity Inc. During this period, he forms a partnership with Los Angeles to commission the team as for-hire protectors.
 He also purchases property to revitalize related movie production facilities.

-Solomon Grundy later kills Sylvester using Mister Bones' cyanide touch.
-He has remained dead since, with Courtney Whitmore becoming the second Star-Spangled Kid before changing her name to Stargirl.
-Additionally, an alternate timeline version of Sylvester assists the Justice Society in battling Extant.
+During a battle with Skyman, Harlequin manipulates Solomon Grundy into using Mister Bones' cyanide touch to kill Skyman.
+Pat Dugan's stepdaughter, Courtney Whitmore, finds Sylvester's Star-Spangled Kid suit and cosmic belt and Pat's old Stripesy costume while snooping through Pat's belongings.
+She steals Sylvester's suit and belt and, after redesigning the suit, calls herself the second Star-Spangled Kid, but only in order to annoy Pat as revenge for him marrying her mother and moving her family to a new state.
+She later changes her codename to Stargirl after an adventure confronting her convict father to resolve her issues with her personal life.

 In the series 52, Lex Luthor obtains the rights to Infinity Inc.'s name from the Pemberton family and passes the Skyman mantle to a new superhero named Jacob Colby.
 Colby is later killed by Everyman, who assumes his form.

 Powers and abilities

 Star-Spangled Kid has no superpowers, but is a superb athlete and hand-to-hand combatant.
 For a time he used Starman's cosmic rod.
 Later, he wore a "cosmic converter belt" which enabled him to fly, increased his strength and agility, and gave him the ability to create solid light objects and project energy blasts.
 When he reconfigured the belt into his new costume as Skyman, he initially only had the power of flight, but as time went on, he modified the suit so it possessed all of the other powers that the converter belt had as well.